n4n0GH/0xchan-frontend/README.md

 - [ ] Host interface on IPFS

 ## DONE
+- [x] Add user setting to disable the loading of images (default: false)
 - [x] Create link around images to open them
 - [x] Include Fontawesome locally
 - [x] Found spot to place settings and new board buttons